CodeSmile-0000011110110111/de.codesmile.luny/README.md

 context.Update = function()
     -- make it move slowly to the right local pos = context.go.transform.position
-    pos = pos + Vector3(0.02, 0, 0)
+    pos = pos + Vector3(0.1, 0, 0)
     context.go.transform.position = pos
 end
 ```

-For hot reload you only need to consider some housekeeping.
+You only need to consider some housekeeping for hot reload.
 Like not instantiating 'go' anew every time.
-Instantiate only when it does not exist, or destroy it when the script 'unloads':
+Or destroy it when the script 'unloads':
 ```
 context.OnScriptUnload = function()
     Object.Destroy(context.go)